 The Room Charge is included on your College bill.
 All undergraduate students and any Side F postgraduate students taking the MAST course pay a termly room charge in advance at the beginning of the Michaelmas, Lent and Easter terms which covers the three 10-week (70 night) periods shown in Section 3.6(a).
+Note: Students living in the Wolfson Building will only be charged for 63 nights for the Michaelmas Term as their Licence to Occupy is shorter - see Section 3.6(a).

-All other postgraduate students pay a 13-week termly room charge at the beginning of the Michaelmas (October-December), Lent (January-March) and Easter (April-June) Terms.
-The amount charged at the beginning of the Long Vacation will depend on when a student's course is due to finish and when they have been given notice to vacate.
+All other postgraduate students living in a room in College are charged a 13-week termly room charge at the beginning of the Michaelmas (October-December), Lent (January-March) and Easter (April-June) Terms.
+The amount charged at the beginning of the Long Vacation will depend on when they have been given notice to vacate by the Accommodation Office - see Section 3.6(b).